Fine-tune with the API or CLI

 A larger alpha gives more weight to the LoRA correction, making the model rely more on task-specific information.

-A smaller alpha makes the model retain more knowledge from the original pre-trained model.
+A smaller alpha makes the model retain more knowledge from the base model.

 lora_dropout